-The Batt follows the systematic approach laid out in the validated Bug Club Phonics Programme.
-In line with the School's Policy and commitment to excellence in Phonics, each class in EYFS and Year One will teach phonics as a discrete lesson every day and will include phonics as part of teaching and learning throughout other curriculum areas on a daily basis.
+The Batt and St Mary's follow the systematic approach laid out in the validated Bug Club Phonics Programme.
+In line with the Schools' Policy and commitment to excellence in Phonics, each class in EYFS and Year One will teach phonics as a discrete lesson every day and will include phonics as part of teaching and learning throughout other curriculum areas on a daily basis.